BlakeTrebelhorn/Dota2Learning/README.md

 	once I'm done with it, so I won't have to retrain each time.
 ### Training Support Vector Machines
 This takes a long time.
 The default RBF kernel as well as the sigmoid kernel both take around 20 minutes to train.
-But the linear kernel took nearly 2 to train!
+But the linear kernel took nearly 2
+	to train!
 I'm glad I imported joblib so I can dump my trained linear kernel for later.
+## Back to training SVMs
+So I'm back at it with the Support vector machines.
+I loading in my pickled linear SVM and tested it, and it still had an accuracy of about 59% like
+	before.
+I'd like to continue working with this one, but ~2 hours for training is a bit to long right now.
+So I'll try to speed it up - using PCA!
+## Principle Component Analysis